ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

            sentence,                 # string, the sentence to be processed str_minval=None,          # minimum numeric value
            str_maxval=None,          # maximum numeric value
-           is_case_sensitive=False,  # set to True to preserve case is_denom_only=False)      # set to True to return denoms
+           str_enumlist=None,        # comma-separated string of terms (see below) is_case_sensitive=False,  # set to True to preserve case is_denom_only=False)      # set to True to return denoms

 If the ``str_minval`` and ``str_maxval`` arguments are omitted, ClarityNLP accepts any numeric value that it finds for a given query.
+The ``str_enumlist`` argument will be explained below.
 The other arguments should be self-explanatory.

 Outputs
 -------